Baths of Agrippa

+The remains were incorporated into more modern buildings including the massive 25 m diameter wall that was part of the hall.
+Old plans drawn by Peruzzi and Palladio record the remains from the period when much was still intact.

 History

 In the bath's first form, completed in 25 BC, it was a hot-air room also known as a "laconian sudatorium or gymnasium".
 With the completion of the Aqua Virgo in 19 BC, the baths were supplied with water and with the addition of a large lake and canal (Stagnum Agrippae).

 Between the construction and Agrippa's death in 12 BC, the Baths were open to the public with an entrance fee charge.
 This charge was typically a quadrans.
 Upon his death, Agrippa left the baths to the citizens of Rome to use free of charge in exchange for donating various estates to Augustus, creating the first public bath structure.

 The Baths of Agrippa were damaged along with many other structures by a large fire in AD 80, but were restored shortly thereafter by Domitian.

 The thermae were enlarged under Hadrian in the second century AD and later by the emperors Constantius and Constans in the fourth century AD.
 Sidonius Apollonaris mentions that the Baths of Agrippa were still being used in the fifth century.

 In 599, Pope Gregory I transformed the Baths into a nunnery.

 In the 7th century the structure (no longer in use after the Ostrogoths cut off the Roman aqueducts in the 530s) was being mined for its building materials, but much of the Baths were still standing in the 16th century, when the ruins were drawn by Baldassare Peruzzi and Andrea Palladio, among others.

 Today just part of the circular wall of the rotunda remains.